DPNT-Sourcecode/CHK-ikhv01/README.md

-# tdl-runner-kotlin
+# tdl-runner-java

 ## 1. Requirements

-- `JVM 21`
+- `Java 21`

 ## 2. How to start

-- Open `src/main/kotlin/SendCommandToServer.kt` in your favorite IDE
+- Open `src/main/java/io/accelerate/SendCommandToServer.java` in your favorite IDE
 - Read the comments as documentation, they will guide through the rest of the setup

 ---

 ## Detailed notes on importing a project

-You have to import and run the respective Gradle project (`build.gradle.kts` file) files into your IDE, depending on the support for these types of build files.
+You have to import and run the respective Gradle project (`build.gradle` file) files into your IDE, depending on the support for these types of build files.

 ### IntelliJ

-IntelliJ comes with build-in support for both Gradle and Kotlin.
+IntelliJ comes with build-in support for both Gradle and Maven.
 You just need to import the appropriate file.

 #### Gradle project

 Importing an existing Gradle project into IntelliJ
 - From the Welcome screen, click Import Project...
-- Navigate to your Gradle project (`build.gradle.kts` file) and select the top-level folder...
+- Navigate to your Gradle project (`build.gradle` file) and select the top-level folder...
 - Click OK...

 See also [Importing a project from a Gradle model](https://www.jetbrains.com/help/idea/gradle.html#gradle_import)